Title and water access licence searches

 What information will I get from a title search?

-A title search produces the current details of a title such as:
+A NSW title search provides the current details of a title such as:

 - land description